mileweb/docs-content-cdn/docs/edge-logic/supported-directives.md

 **Default:** `-` <br/>
 **Contexts:** server

-This is a directive to reduce the amount of local access log entries.
+Downsamples the local access log.
 A `factor` of N means one log entry for every N requests.
 It can be used to reduce the amount of access log to download from the portal or API.
-It has no effect on the edge servers' behavior, including the real-time log, whose downsampling is controlled by [`realtime_log_downsample`](#realtime_log_downsample).
+A log field can be defined with the keyword `%samplerate` to show this factor.
+This directive has no effect on the edge servers' behavior, including the real-time log, whose downsampling is controlled by [`realtime_log_downsample`](#realtime_log_downsample).
 We may also use this directive to avoid properties with large request volume to overload the log processing system.